rikas-ahmed/student-registration-system/README.md

 A full-stack web application for managing student registrations, profiles, and academic marks, with separate interfaces for students and teachers.

-## Table of Contents

-1.Features
-2.Technologies Used
-3.Project Structure
-4.Usage

 ## Features
 This system provides comprehensive functionalities for both students and teachers:
 ### Student Features:
-*Registration: Students can create new accounts.
+- Registration: Students can create new accounts.
-*Login: Secure login for registered students.
+- Login: Secure login for registered students.
-*Profile Management: Students can view and update their personal details (first name, last name, age, address).
+-Profile Management: Students can view and update their personal details (first name, last name, age, address).
 *Profile Picture Upload: Students can upload and update their profile pictures.
 *View Marks: Students can view and update their marks across various subjects.
 *Logout: Securely log out from their profile.